Clinical Ethics (BETH5204)

 This professional development course provides participants with an overview of the broader ethical issues that underlie the delivery of healthcare.

-Participants will first explore the importance of ethics in clinical practice, issues relating to the role of the professions, the interaction between ethics and law, and conceptual models for ethical reasoning in the clinical context.
+Participants will first explore the importance of ethics in clinical practice, issues relating to the role of the professions, and conceptual models for ethical reasoning in the clinical context.
 The program will also examine the foundations of clinical practice, including consent, competence, veracity, confidentiality, and decision-making as well as specific issues and populations within clinical practice, such as the care of vulnerable populations, children, and chronic illness.

-Importantly, the program will also focus on skills associated with clinical ethics including, analytic and mediation skills, and ethics consultation.
+Importantly, the program will also focus on theoretical and practical aspects of clinical ethics consultation.
 The program will also reflect on current debates in the Australian healthcare context, particularly issues associated with healthcare rationing.

-Readings will be provided to all participants.
+A reading list will be provided to all participants, although due to copyright restrictions some readings may not be available to you.
 For further details email or call 02 9036 3065.

 Questions covered include: